How to Determine the SMTP and IMAP Servers for a Domain

 - SMTP (Outgoing Mail):

-- IMAP (Incoming Mail):
+smtp.[yourdomain].com - IMAP (Incoming Mail):

 imap.[yourdomain].com

-In some cases, providers use a shared server address for both sending and receiving emails, such as mail.[yourdomain].com
+In some cases, providers use a shared server address for both sending and receiving emails, such as mail.[yourdomain].com.
+Be sure to verify these details with your provider, as not all domains adhere to these conventions.

-Step 4: Consult the Domain Administrator or Check Another Email Account
+Step 4.
+Consult the Domain Administrator or Check Another Email Account

 If you're using a custom domain or an email provider without readily available documentation, reaching out to the domain administrator or examining the settings of an existing email account associated with the same domain can help you identify the correct SMTP and IMAP server details.